evan-forbes/cli/README.md

 [![Go Report Card](https://goreportcard.com/badge/urfave/cli)](https://goreportcard.com/report/urfave/cli)
 [![codecov](https://codecov.io/gh/urfave/cli/branch/master/graph/badge.svg)](https://codecov.io/gh/urfave/cli)

+this package is a fork of the fantastic cli designing package, cli, with the added twist of including a discord bot server backend that forwards commands to your app.
+This version of cli has an identical api to v2 of the original cli, the only difference is a preloaded boot sub command to your app.
+After setting up your discord bot and switching the import, simply use $app boot -c path/to/credentials to start listening for messages.

+Original read_me:
 cli is a simple, fast, and fun package for building command line apps in Go.
 The goal is to enable developers to write fast and distributable command line applications in an expressive way.